xebialabs/xebialabs.github.com/releases/3.0/systemadminmanual.markdown

 * **Operating system**: Windows or Unix-family operating system running Java.
 * **Java Runtime Environment**: JDK 1.6 (Sun/IBM or Apple)
-* **RAM**: At least 2GB of internal memory, of which 1 GB should be allocated to the JVM.
+* **RAM**: At least 2GB of RAM available for Deployit.
-* **Harddisk space**: Sufficient harddisk space to store the Deployit repository. xxx JvE, VP: how much? xxx
+* **Harddisk space**: Sufficient harddisk space to store the Deployit repository.
+This depends on your usage of Deployit.
+See section **Determining Harddisk Space Requirements**.

 Depending on the intended usage of Deployit, the following may also be required:

 * **Database**: Deployit's Jackrabbit repository supports a number of different databases.
 For more information see [Jackrabbit's persistence manager FAQ](http://wiki.apache.org/jackrabbit/PersistenceManagerFAQ).
 * **LDAP**: To enable group based security, an LDAP x.509 compliant registry is needed.

+**Determining Harddisk Space Requirements**

+The amount of diskspace Deployit uses is dependent on how the product is used in your environment.
+It is most influenced by:

+* the size and storage mechanism used for artifacts
+* the number of packages in the system
+* the number of deployments performed (more specifically, the amount of logging information stored)

+To obtain an estimate, do the following:

+* Install and configure Deployit for your environment as described in this document.
+Make sure you correctly set up the database-based or file-based repository.
+* Estimate the number of packages to be imported (either the total number or the number per unit of time) (`NumPackages`)
+* Estimate the number of deployments to be performed (either the total number or the number per unit of time) (`NumDeployments`)
+* Record the amount of diskspace used by Deployit (`InitialSize`).
+* Import a few packages using the GUI or CLI.
+* Record the amount of displace used by Deployit (`SizeAfterImport`).
+* Perform a few deployments.
+* Record the amount of displace used by Deployit (`SizeAfterDeployments`).

+The needed amount of diskspace in total is equal to:

+	Space Needed = ((SizeAfterImport - InitialSize) * NumPackages) +
+		((SizeAfterDeployments - SizeAfterImport) * NumDeployments)

+If `NumPackages` and `NumDeployments` are expressed per timeunit (e.g. the number of packages to be imported per month), then the end result represents the space needed per month as well.

-### Middleware Server Requirements ###
+### Unix Middleware Server Requirements ###

-The middleware servers that Deployit interacts with must meet the following requirements:
+Unix-based middleware servers that Deployit interacts with must meet the following requirements:

-* **Operating system**: The target systems should run a Unix compatible operating system.
-* **SSH Access**: The target systems should be accessible by SSH, i.e. they should run an SSH2 server. [^1]
+* **SSH Access**: The target systems should be accessible by SSH, i.e. they should run an SSH2 server. [^1][^2]
 * **Credentials**: Deployit should be able to log in to the target systems using a login/password combination that allows it to perform at least the following Unix commands:
     * `cp`
     * `ls`